Learn more about your rights as an immigrant and your labor rights as a domestic worker:

 Learn more about your immigrant rights.

-Read about your rights as a domestic worker.
+Read about your labor rights as a domestic worker.

-What do I do in case of an immigration raid or arrest?
+How to prepare in case of an immigration raid or arrest

-Everyone who lives in the U.S. has certain legal rights, regardless of your immigration status.
-Our legal rights are in the U.S. Constitution, a document that protects us from bad or unfair treatment by law enforcement or the government.
-To protect yourself, learn about the right to be silent, the right to talk to a lawyer, your rights inside your home or on the street, and more.
+Everyone in the U.S. has rights, no matter where they are from or their immigration status.
+These rights are in the U.S. Constitution, which helps protect us from unfair treatment by the police or government.
+It’s important to know your rights, like the right to stay quiet, the right to talk to a lawyer, and what to do if the police or immigration agents come to your home or stop you on the street.

 • You do not have to answer questions about your legal status, where you were born, or how you came to the U.S. You can tell the officer, “I have the right to remain silent.”

-• You have the right to talk to a lawyer before you answer any questions.
-You can tell the officer that you want to talk to your lawyer first.
+• You can ask to talk to a lawyer before you answer any questions.
+You can tell the officer, “I want to speak to a lawyer first.”

-• You do not have to sign papers that you do not understand.
+• Do not sign anything you don’t understand.
 Wait until you talk to a lawyer.
-Do not let someone scare you into signing papers.
+Don’t let anyone make you sign papers out of fear.

 To be prepared for a raid or arrest:

-• Know your rights: to remain silent, to ask for a lawyer, and when to ask to see a warrant.
+• Know your rights: You have the right to stay quiet, to ask for a lawyer, and to ask to see a warrant.

-• Have an emergency plan for your family: memorize important phone numbers (like a lawyer or emergency contact), identify someone to take care of your children if you are detained, keep all important documents and information for yourself and your children in a safe place at home.
+• Make an emergency plan for your family: Know important phone numbers (like a lawyer or emergency contact), make sure there is someone to take care of your children if you are taken, and keep important papers in a safe place at home.

-• Make sure your family members can find you if you are detained.
-They can use the ICE detainee locator.
-It is helpful for them to have your A-number, if you have been issued one by ICE or border patrol.
+• Make sure your family can find you if you are taken.
+They can use the ICE detainee locator to find where you are.
+It helps if they know your A-number (if you have one).

-For more detailed information on your rights and what to expect during an ICE raid, arrest, or detention, check out these community resources from our partners at the Immigrant Defense Project.
+For more information about your rights and what might happen in an immigration raid, arrest, or detention, you can check out the Immigrant Defense Projects resources.

 Learn more about your immigrant rights.

-Read about your rights as a domestic worker.
+Read about your labor rights as a domestic worker.

 If you want a private lawyer who knows about immigration law go to the American Immigration Lawyers Association’s website.